What Are Nanodiscs - Copolymers

 AMPHIPOLS

-Amphipols can be seen as the first major success to use polymers for membrane protein stabilization.
+Amphipols can be seen as the first major success to use Copolymers for membrane protein stabilization.
 Their first mention of this use is from Tribet et al. 1996.
 At that time amphipols were a great alternative to detergents for the stabilization of membrane proteins.
 But the continuous development of amphipols led to what is called Ultrasolute™ Amphipols.

 Amphipol - I heard that name before

 As mentioned before, the history of amphipols can be dated back to 1996.
 Back then amphipols could only stabilize but not solubilize a membrane protein.
 This first task still needed to be done with detergents, similar to MSP nanodiscs.
 But recent development changed that.
-The new Ultrasolute™ Amphipols combine both steps in a fast and easy manner, comparable to our other synthetic polymers.
+The new Ultrasolute™ Amphipols combine both steps in a fast and easy manner, comparable to our other Copolymers.
 Other advancements of Amphipols during these 2 decades can be read up in Marconnet et al. 2020 and Marconnet et al. 2022

 Why should you use Ultrasolute™ Amphipols?